The Backbone of the Roman War Machine

 Adapting to Opponents

-Different enemies required different tactical responses, and centurions had to adapt their training and leadership accordingly.
-Against Parthian archers, they emphasized shield discipline and formation integrity to withstand arrow volleys.
+Different enemies required different tactical responses.
+Against Parthian archers, centurions emphasized shield discipline and formation integrity to withstand arrow volleys.
 Against Germanic tribes, they focused on aggressive countercharges and maintaining cohesion in broken terrain.
 Against the phalanxes of Greek successor states, they exploited the flexibility of the maniple system to outmaneuver their opponents.
-The centurion's experience and judgment were essential for translating general battle plans into effective tactical responses.
+The centurion’s experience and judgment were vital for translating general battle plans into effective tactical responses on the spot.

 Daily Life and Equipment

-Centurions lived differently from the common soldiers they commanded, and these distinctions reinforced their authority while also creating practical advantages.
-They typically received larger pay—approximately fifteen to twenty times that of a standard legionary—which allowed them to maintain better equipment and a higher standard of living.
+Centurions lived differently from the common soldiers they commanded.
+These distinctions reinforced their authority while also creating practical advantages.
+They typically received pay approximately fifteen to twenty times that of a standard legionary, which allowed them to maintain better equipment and a higher standard of living.
 Each centurion had his own tent or quarters, separate from the communal barracks of his men.
 This physical separation created a clear hierarchy but also provided space for administrative work and planning.

 Distinctive Equipment